-Jonas "Jonah" Hartzell was born in about 1818 in Somerset County, PA and is believed -- although not entirely proven -- to have been the son of George and Mary (Younkin) Hartzell.
+Jonas "Jonah" Hartzell -- also spelled "Hartsel" -- was born in about 1818 in Somerset County, PA.
+He is believed, although not entirely proven, to have been the son of George and Mary (Younkin) Hartzell.

-They had eight known children, John Hartzell, Minerva Ross, Joanna Hartzell, Marcellus Hartzell, Silas Hartzell, Samuel Hartzell, Mary M. Hartzell and Simon Hartzell.
+They produced a family of eight known children, John Hartzell, Minerva Ross, Joanna Hartzell, Marcellus Hartzell, Silas Hartzell, Samuel Hartzell, Mary M. Hartzell and Simon Hartzell.

 During the 1850s, following the lead of Jonas' elder brother John, the family relocated to Big Tree, Greene County, PA, with a post office of Aleppo Township.
 At some point in about 1858, they relocated across the state line to near Rock Lick, Marshall County, where their home was adjacent to Adolphus Burley's farm, and the Hartzell boys worked for Burley off and on.